LandRegistry-Attic/cases-api/README.md

 ```
 Vagrant SSH into repo
-navigate to acceptance test folder in cases-frontend
+navigate to acceptance test folder in cases-api

 Then to run the tests enter either